China

 Organizational Forms

-Together, the legal NPOs and the informal NPOs are the closest equivalent to nongovernmental, not-for-profit organizations.
-A substantial portion of the legal NPOs – in particular, SAs and Foundations – were either created by the government or have close ties with a particular government agency, and are often referred to as government-organized NGOs (GONGOs).
-In contrast, the informal NPOs, as a rule, tend to be more grassroots and independent from the state.
+A substantial portion of legally registered CSOs—especially SAs and foundations—were either created by the government or maintain close ties with government agencies.
+These are often referred to as government-organized NGOs (GONGOs).
+In contrast, informal CSOs are generally more grassroots and independent from the state.

-A fifth type of organization, the public institution or public service unit (事业单位,shiye danwei), is a quasi-governmental agency, generally formed by the government and staffed with government employees.
-They are a residue of the centrally-planned system set up during the 1950s.
-Public universities, research institutes, and hospitals fall in this category.
-They are discussed in this Note because they frequently receive grants from foreign donors and are subject to some of the same tax rules as NPOs.
-There is a plan to carry out a reform of public institutions by privatizing a portion of them and turning them into social organizations.
+Another relevant organizational form is the public institution or public service unit (shiye danwei, 事业单位), which includes government-established entities such as universities, research institutes, and hospitals.
+These quasi-governmental agencies are generally formed by the government and staffed with government employees.
+They are a legacy of China’s centrally-planned system set up during the 1950s.
+Though not traditional CSOs, they are included in this report because they frequently receive foreign funding and are subject to some of the same tax rules as social organizations.
+China is currently planning to carry out a reform of public institutions by privatizing a portion of them and turning them into social organizations.

 Public Benefit Status